0 - 62 mph Time

 The Portofino weighs approximately 176 pounds less than the California T, but that’s not the only exterior styling difference between these Prancing Horses.
 The Portofino’s styling is generally sharper, though the California has more arched front fenders.
 The Portofino’s roofline is a bit longer, lending it a fastback appearance, while its taillights are farther apart than the California’s.
 The visual effect is that the Portofino appears broader and flatter than its predecessor.

-Replacing the Ferrari California T is no small feat, but the Portofino proves itself a worthy successor.
+Replacing the Ferrari California T is no small feat, but the Portofino proves itself a worthy successor with its incredible specs.
 Regardless, either model will provide an incredible driving experience, whether you use it as a daily driver around Chicago or tearing up the track around St. Louis or Indianapolis.
-To inquire about purchasing either model, contact Continental Ferrari — we’re based in Chicagoland, but serve supercar enthusiasts throughout the country!
+To inquire about purchasing either model, contact Continental AutoSports or view our used California inventory — we’re based in Chicagoland, but serve supercar enthusiasts throughout the country!

 Phone: (630) 655-3535https://maps.google.com/?q=420%20E%20Ogden%20Avenue%2C%20Hinsdale%2C%20IL%2060521